muratk5n/thirdwave/en/README.md

 ---

-US-CH, US-MX, US-CA are all half a *trillion* USD worth of trade.
+US-CH, US-MX, US-CA trade rels are all half a *trillion* USD worth.
 US clearly wanted deep trade ties with the two, did 90s NAFTA with CA,MX.
 CH is halfway around the world, but the trade amt was just as high.